plotly/dash/CONTRIBUTING.md

 ## Tests

 We started migrating to [pytest](https://docs.pytest.org/en/latest/) from `unittest` as our test automation framework.
 You will see more testing enhancements in the near future.
+To run the tests, see the commands in the `package.json` (such as `npm run test.integration`)

 ### Unit Tests